PlayCover/PlayBook/PlayBook/src/settings/miscellaneous.md

 >__Note__: This feature is only available on macOS 13 (Ventura) or newer, and only works on certain apps such as games.

+### Debugger

+This feature is meant for development and testing purposes only, and should not be enabled unless you know what you are doing.

 ###### This information is up-to-date as of PlayCover `2.0.2`